Basketball tryout drills need to be chosen with the end in mind -

 Basketball Tryout Drills for Conditioning

-This will indicate skill as well as athletic ability.
+The drills below will indicate skill as well as athletic ability.

 Basketball Tryout Drills for Basic Skills

 If you want more drills than these, there are plenty of others spread throughout the site, or you can check out Coach Derek Kellogg's eBasketballdrills program for many more.
 Choose drills that focus on basic fundamental skills.
-You may also want to consider using stations (how these are used in tryouts is explained in more detail on the basketball tryout drills page).
+You may also want to consider using stations (how these are used in tryouts is explained in more detail on the basketball tryout evaluations page).

 The basketball tryout drills you choose to use during these practices need to be challenging, but they need to be reasonable.
 And they need to do what you need done: showcase player strengths - basic skills and attitudes, and in game situations.